InferEM: Inferring the Speaker's Intention for Empathetic Dialogue Generation: Introduction

-Empathetic dialogue systems are designed to comprehend the user's emotions and generate appropriate responses, which facilitate satisfying her/his requirements \cite{liu2021towards}.
-There has been a great deal of fruitful study \cite{hu2021mmgcn,li2022graphcfc} on emotion recognition.
-Recently, some attempts have been made to improve the quality of the generated empathetic response.
-Existing remarkable approaches \cite{lin2019moel,majumder2020mime,gao2021improving,li2022knowledge,sabour2022cem} only encode the representation of the entire dialogue history, which extract the historical information of the dialogue but neglect to generate a more targeted response based on the current intention of the speaker.
-Zhang et al. \cite{zhang2018modeling} point out that the last utterance in a dialogue plays a crucial function, which empirically conveys the intention of interlocutor while previous utterances describe the dialogue in different aspects.
-Garrod et al. \cite{garrod2009joint} assume that people can predict the interlocutor's response to enhance mutual understanding and promote successful communication.
+\citeA{zhang2018modeling} point out that the last utterance in a dialogue plays a crucial function, which empirically conveys the intention of interlocutor while previous utterances describe the dialogue in different aspects.~\citeA{garrod2009joint} assume that people can predict the interlocutor's response to enhance mutual understanding and promote successful communication.
 Inspired by their opinions, we propose a novel model to Infer the speaker's intention for EMpathetic dialogue generation (InferEM).
-The proposed model encodes separately the last utterance in the dialogue to capture the speaker's intention, then the multi-head attention \cite{vaswani2017attention} is utilized to fuse the entire dialogue and the last utterance.
+The proposed model encodes separately the last utterance in the dialogue to capture the speaker's intention, then the multi-head attention~\cite{vaswani2017attention} is utilized to fuse the entire dialogue and the last utterance.
 Besides, InferEM leverages previous utterances to predict a virtual last utterance of the speaker, which is combined with the real one to improve the diversity of the speaker's intention.
 We design a multi-task learning strategy for InferEM to better optimize the parameters of the utterance prediction module and the response generation module.
+Figure~\ref{fig:figure0} is an example to illustrate how InferEM generates an empathetic response to the user based on the given dialogue history.
+The orange lines mean that the predicted $\mathrm{Utterance}_3$ is generated based on $\mathrm{Utterance}_1$ and $\mathrm{Utterance}_2$.
+The blue lines mean that the $\mathrm{Response}$ is generated based on all utterances in dialogue history and the predicted $\mathrm{Utterance}_3$.
+The red words imply the current intention of the user, so we separately encode the utterances containing these elements and offer them special attention.